Ajdija/hands-on-design-patterns-with-react-native/readme.md

 #### Hands-on Design Patterns with React Native

 This is a public repository provided to a book readers and potential book readers.
 Here you can access full examples that are mentioned in a book but could not fit entirely.
-Each example is standalone and required you to install dependencies (`yarn install`) and expo run within that example directory (`yarn start`).
+Each example is standalone and you need to install dependencies (`yarn install --pure-lockfile`) and then run expo within that example directory (`yarn start`).

 #### Author note